 We should also pray often to the Father and ask for forgiveness and guidance in this life.
 (He genuinely loves us and will answer our sincere prayers.)
 And we should seek (through obedience to His Commandments) to be worthy of the constant companionship of the Holy Spirit (the Holy Ghost) in our lives.
 In our prayers, and throughout each day, we should listen carefully to hear the promptings of “the still small voice” of the Holy Spirit.
 We should try to clearly recognize His whisperings and promptings, learn to rely on His influence, and follow His guidance.
 (For more insight into personal prayer, please see the Note at the bottom of this post.)

-In this life, with the many challenges we have concerning “what is the truth,” “what is right,” and even “what should we do,” the Holy Ghost is our friend.
+In this life, with the many challenges we have concerning “what is the truth,” “what is right,” and even “what we should do,” the Holy Ghost is our friend.
 He is “the Revelator,” “the Comforter,” and “the Holy Spirit of Truth.”
 His primary mission is to reveal the truth and bear testimony of God the Father and His Only Begotten Son, Jesus the Christ.
-We should seek to be worthy of His guiding influence in our lives.
-And I sincerely believe He should be our “Best Friend!”
+However, if we are worthy and seek His influence, He will also influence and guide us each day as we strive to live as God would have us live.
+And, He will help us know “what we should be doing!”
+We should seek His guiding influence in our lives.
+And I sincerely believe He should become our “Best Friend!”